 Lining Up Your Focus and Values

-A warm-up exercise that’s done in the style of Aikido I’ve mainly trained in (Seidokan) involves learning how to change directions smoothly eight times in a row.
-Doing shihonage involves having your left hand and foot farther forward for the starting direction, and following a specific pattern of alternating which hand and foot lead the way as you move; your arms rise up to chest level at the start of each move, and then drop right before reversing directions and switching which foot is forward.
-It’s tricky enough of a pattern of forward and backward movements that it’s interesting to do this following the rhythm set by an instructor.
-You start to doubt your ability to do so when they speed up the pattern faster than you think you can handle the reversals.
+If you've ever felt like a circus clown trying to juggle too many plates, a warm-up exercise done in Seidokan Aikido might help with considering what to do.
+The practice is about learning how to repeatedly change directions smoothly.
+Doing shihonage involves having your left hand and foot farther forward for the starting direction, and following a specific pattern of alternating which hand and foot lead the way as you move to your front and back, left side and right side (and then repeat that "cross-shaped" pattern at a 45-degree angle from the first one).
+Your arms rise up to chest level at the start of each move, and drop right before reversing directions and switching which foot/hand is forward.
+It’s a tricky enough pattern that it takes focus to do the eight directions when following a rhythm set by an instructor.
+You start to doubt your ability to do so when they speed up the pattern faster than you think you can handle.

-Often, people tense up their arms and legs to try to move more efficiently at the faster pace.
-But that only reduces your muscles’ movement options, making it harder to change directions.
-Another choice is to try to cut off the end of each forward movement to get to the back part faster.
-In doing so, you end up with your arms still up in the air facing the first direction, while your legs are headed in the new direction, effectively disconnecting your body from itself (and making yourself an easier target to attack).
+Often, practitioners tense up their arms and legs to try to tackle all eight directions at a faster pace.
+But your brain’s default approach is to tighten the movement muscles up, which limits their responsiveness and makes it harder to change directions.
+Another common tactic is shortcutting by cutting off the end of each forward movement to get to the back part faster.
+In doing so, you end up all akimbo, with your arms still up in the air facing the first direction, while your legs are headed in the new direction.
+Effectively, you've disconnected parts of your body from itself (just as we become garbled in our response to tasks if we halfway do them all with no effective plan in place).

 The lessons learned?
-To be truly efficient and give a proper focus to the tasks on your To Do list, it’s best to stay relaxed and give full attention to each task, one task at a time.
-And, if the speed gets too hairy, you can spend less time on each individual task (the equivalent of shortening your stride for each direction of shihonage).
+To be truly efficient and with the tasks on your To Do list, it’s best to stay relaxed and give full attention to each task, one task at a time.
+If need be as a part of that, you can spend less time on each individual task (the equivalent of shortening how far forward and backward you step for each, committed direction in shihonage).
+Writing guru @janefrriedman, for instance, has noted that the author of Must Love Dogs wrote the book in five-minute increments in a van while shuttling her kids around for activities.

 But what do you do when your list gets too long to tackle?
-Some things on it may simply have to be dropped off.
+Some things on it may simply need to drop off.
 Say, for example, you want to build time in your life for writing that novel or some other personally meaningful endeavor, but your day job and family needs could easily keep you going from dusk till dawn.
 Then it becomes especially key to decide what to focus your energies on.

 Defining Your Values